|

 lead-follow concept to a high level of sophistication.
 Young Argentinian

-instructors (and Vernon & Irene Castle, living in Paris at
+Irene Castle, who were living in Paris at the time) were fascinated

-concepts and adapted the dance to the social ballroom.
-Tango has since
+Tango to the social ballroom.
+Tango has since evolved into a very subtle

-evolved into a very subtle partner dance, in which the lady is given
+partner dance, in which the lady is given considerable display and opportunity

-in our college ballroom classes.
+and is a consistent all-time favorite in our college ballroom classes.

 Tango timing: + 1